-Beat Aggressive and Poker Players that Over Bet
+How to Beat Aggressive Players that Over Bet

 Patience is Sometimes the Key

-Example 2: However, if you have a hand like pocket Aces or Kings, you want to inflate the pot, so, that you give your opponent the chance to fire an over-bet.
-If you notice you get three bet before the flop almost always, you can just call a re-raise instead of moving over the top with a big pocket pair.
-This will allow you to win a big pot off of an aggressive player and give them the idea that you will fold, but in reality you can scoop a monster pot from them.
-The reason you don’t want to put in a fourth bet against an aggressive player is because they will do the betting for you.
-You can trap them in to thinking they will win the pot then you can snag a monster pot from them without them thinking you will.
+However, if you have a hand like pocket Aces or Kings, you want to inflate the pot, so, that you give your opponent the chance to fire an over-bet.
+If you notice you get three-bet before the flop almost always, you can just call a re-raise instead of moving over the top with a big pocket pair.
+This will allow you to win a big pot off of an aggressive player and give them the idea that you will fold, but in reality, you can scoop a monster pot from them.
+The reason you don’t want to put in the fourth bet against an aggressive player is that they will do the betting for you.
+You can trap them into thinking they will win the pot then you can snag a monster pot from them without them thinking you will.

 It is tricky and something that you will learn over time to be effective, but it will only work in scenarios where your opponent will never give up.